mbarkhau/bumpver/README.md

     img.shields.io/badge/PyCalVer-{calver}{build}--{release}-blue
 ```

-You can ommit `patterns` if the default patterns are sufficient.
+You can omit `patterns` if the default patterns are sufficient.
 These are:

 ```ini